 The body rotates allowing you to colour wherever on the body you need to and theres an eraser if you want to start again.

 As I have found this app so useful I chose to add on the Stress and Fatigue sliders too for only £0.65!
+I don’t tend to pay for in-app add ons but this seems a great feature.

 On the final screen you have the options to add in any comments you wish.